Mets Spring Training

 Fast Facts

-The main concourse is located behind the stadium.
-It's fairly narrow but completely covered.
+The main concourse is located behind the stadium and is completely covered.

 The bullpens are in foul territory alongside the Field Level Terrace sections, with the Mets' bullpen found down the left field line and the visitors' located down the right field line.